Do you believe you should always paint the truth?

 Think about this for a moment.
 Have you ever seen a movie or TV show where a trial was taking place?

-Often a witness called to the stand to testifly will be asked to swear they will "tell the truth, the whole truth and nothing but the truth."
+Often a witness called to the stand to testify will be asked to swear they will "tell the truth, the whole truth and nothing but the truth."

 Art is quite different than a court of law.

-In art the outcome, when you paint the truth, the whole truth and nothing but the truth, is you may be creating a really boring piece of art.
+In art the result when you paint the truth, the whole truth and nothing but the truth, is you may be creating a really boring piece of art.